Lead researchers: Professor Iain McNeish and Dr James Brenton

 The next generation of treatment

 Personalised medicine is when treatment is customised and matched to the patient.
 Although HGSOC is one disease, two seemingly identical patients can respond well to different treatments.
 BriTROC-2’s goal is to give all HGSOC patients personalised care.

-The original BriTROC project, led by the same team, discovered why this is: there are tiny genetic differences between ovarian cancer tumours that can occur as the cancer grows.
+The original BriTROC project, led by the same team, discovered why this is: tiny genetic differences between ovarian cancer tumours can occur as cancer grows.
 And these differences explain why some cancers respond well, and others poorly, to certain treatments.
 Previously, these differences made ovarian cancer appear unpredictable and harder to treat.
 Now, Professor McNeish’s team can turn them to their advantage.